primepiplup/rollit/README.md

 ## Limitations

 The current version will panic if the file does not exist, this is expected and okay, but not pretty.
+There are no checks for ../ in the parsing of the file location!
+This would theoretically enable any file with sufficient permission settings to be accessed by the rollit utility.
+For now until an appropriate check is implemented, be mindful that this can be done.